dianalilytang/PM566FINAL/README.md

 Data Source CSV: RSV2.CSV

+The dataset can also be found in the DATAFOLDER folder with specific instructions on how to export the data.

 Source Code: The source code with the complete syntax can be found under the file: RSVFINAL.html

 Report PDF: PM 566 Final Project Report Diana Tang.pdf